- We recommend you reconsider your need to travel to Guinea because of the unpredictable security situation and the risk of violent crime.

 The EVD outbreak has strained many local healthcare facilities and options for obtaining routine or emergency medical care may be severely limited.

-While the number of new cases has significantly declined since the height of the outbreak, you should continue to maintain strict standards of hygiene and avoid all direct contact with patients with EVD or unknown illnesses.
+While Guinea has been declared Ebola-free by the WHO, a further outbreak of the disease is possible.
+You should continue to maintain strict standards of hygiene and avoid all direct contact with patients with EVD or unknown illnesses.
 Avoid contact with any objects that could have been contaminated with the body fluids of someone with EVD.
 Avoid contact with wild animals and do not eat or handle raw or undercooked animal products, such as blood and meat.
 Know the symptoms of EVD and see a healthcare provider immediately if you feel unwell, or if any EVD symptoms develop.
 You should closely monitor the advice provided by local health authorities and the WHO.

 If you are in the region for work, ensure that your employer has contingency plans for treatment or evacuation should personnel show symptoms of the disease.
 If you are considering undertaking independent travel, ensure that your travel insurance will cover healthcare and/or medical evacuation for EVD.